swapnilbamble1438/JWT_Authentication_with_Thymeleaf_GUI/README.md

 # JWT Authentication with Thymeleaf GUI
+- It shows the working of JWT Token Authentication.
+- No database has been used.
+You can simply import the project and you dont need to do any configuration.

 ### It is SpringBoot Project.
 Build in Spring Tool Suite.

 ### Technology used in this Project: